How Do I Prepare for the HSRT Exam in 2026?

 +

 Most students benefit from 4–6 weeks of preparation.
-Because the HSRT tests critical thinking patterns rather than memorized facts, preparation focuses on developing reasoning strategies, practicing with clinical scenarios, and building time management for the 50-minute time limit.
+Because the HSRT tests critical thinking patterns rather than memorized facts, preparation focuses on developing reasoning strategies and practicing with clinical scenarios — not memorizing content.

 Can I use a calculator on the HSRT?